-In Budget 2021, the Government has introduced a tax on interest on employee contribution to EPF over Rs 2.5 lacs in a financial year.
+In Budget 2021, the Government had introduced a tax on interest on employee contribution to EPF over Rs 2.5 lacs in a financial year.

-The Government rationale is that many HNIs are taking benefit of tax-free interest by contributing heavily to the employee provident fund (EPF) account.
+The Government rationale was that many HNIs were taking benefit of tax-free interest by contributing heavily to the employee provident fund (EPF) account.
 Read this Economic Times article for more details.
-The Government feels it is not right that the HNIs should receive the benefit of such tax-free interest.
+The Government feels it is not right that the HNIs receive the benefit of such tax-free interest.

 - Employer contribution (your employer contributes to your EPF account).
 Also qualifies for tax benefit.

 The Central Board of Direct Taxes has recently notified how your EPF contribution over Rs 2.5 lacs in a financial year will be taxed.

 How will your EPF contribution above Rs 2.5 lacs be taxed?

 Going forward, there will be 2 partitions in your EPF account for own contribution.
 Employer contribution is separate.